consulo/consulo-dev.github.io/docs/basics/intellij.to.consulo.api.md

     * Images > **com.intellij.images**
  * Added plugin named **Platform: base** have id **com.intellij**.
 It holder for all extensions/actions/extensionPoints for platform
  * IDEA build number **!=** Consulo build number.
- * Now some IntelliJ Platform plugins ids is not working anymore
+ * Now some Consulo plugins ids is not working anymore
     * **com.intellij.modules.lang** > not need to write.
 It will throw 'plugin not found'
     * **com.intellij.modules.platform** > not need to write.
 It will throw 'plugin not found'
     * **com.intellij.modules.vcs** > not need to write.
 It will throw 'plugin not found'